KeyboardKit/website/collections/_posts/2026/2026-09-11-keyboardkit-11-developer-preview-3.md

 ## Major Changes

-This version bumps the package to Swift 6.2 and adopts strict concurrency, which means that most UI-focused features are now main actor-bound.
+This version bumps the package to Swift 6.2 and strict concurrency, which means that many UI types are now @MainActor-bound.
 This removes a lot of dispatch queueing, and makes the library safer to use.

-As part of separating the UI-bound parts of the library from the parts that shouldn't be bound to the main actor, we have moved all proxy logic from the `KeyboardContext` to a new `KeyboardControllerContext`.
+As part of separating the UI parts of the library from the parts that shouldn't be bound to the main actor, we have moved all proxy logic from the `KeyboardContext` to a new `KeyboardControllerContext`.

 Many types are now `@MainActor`-bound, but we have tried to limit this to types that directly need to use the controller or its text document proxy.
-More types are also `Sendable`.
+Many more types than before are now also `Sendable`.

 This is a major change to the library.
-We have tried to design the changes in a way that will affect you as little as possible, but don't hesitate to let us know if something doesn't sit right with you, or if you run into bugs.
+We have tried to design the changes in a way that will affect you as little as possible, but don't hesitate to let us know if something doesn't sit right with you.

 ## Feature Updates